UstadMobile/resumablejs-python-client/README.md

 Welcome to resumablejs python client implementation.

-This project consists of two python files:

-1. resumablejs-client.py
+resumablejsclient.py

-This is a generic tester that contains the basic logic and implementation for Resumablejs client.
+This is a generic Library that contains the basic logic and implementation for Resumablejs client.
 You should have a resumablejs server up and running and its end point set up.
-This server can be a django python web application or anything else as per resumable.js
+This server can be a django python web application, nodejs or anything else as per resumable.js

-This file is the Client.
-We could not find any python based implementation so we created one.
-If you want to see how we did it, this is the file you need to be looking and testing.

-To run and test this, simply run the python script at:

-resumablejs-client.py "your file path" "your resumablejs server upload endpoint"  Each chunk size (in bytes)   max number of retries (times seconds)

-eg:
-resumablejs-client.py /my/awesome/file/to/upload.txt http://www.resumableserver.com/upload/ 1048576 10
+The library is at src/resumablejsclient.py
+Include that library in your python application / file and import ResumableClient. from resumablejsclient import ResumableClient

+Then in your code, initialise the library as:

+resumable = ResumableClient('/file/to/upload.zip', 'http://server/upload/location')

+The usage is:

+	    file_path: Path to local file to upload
+            chunk_size: Chunk size to use with http upload (default 1MB)
+            max_retries: Maximum number of retries (default: 20 times , over a second interval)
+            request_extra_params: Dictionary of HTTP paramaters to add to each request (default: empty dictionary)
+            http_auth: HTTP Basic auth parameters as a tuple of (username, password) (default: None)

+The request_extra_params can be anything else that your resumablejs server wants, the http_auth will take in a tuple to do BASIC Authentication credentials.
-This means the file upload.txt will be uploaded to an already set up resumbalejs server's endpoint with chunks of 1 MB (1048576 bytes) and it will retry 10 times (with a delay of 1 second every retry)
+This means the file will be uploaded to an already set up resumbalejs server's endpoint with chunks of 1 MB (1048576 bytes) and it will retry 20 times (with a delay of 1 second every retry) you can change the chunk size and max number of retries by initialising as:

-2. resumablejs-client-umcloud.py

-This is for UMCLoud (Ustad Mobile Cloud Portal) implementation and testing purposes.
-To test this against UMCloud run this as:

-Currently we are using this to test eXe's block uploads (With the right endpoint, we have added username, password checks, checks to see if the epub/elp is valid, force New parameter and not Assign parameter as per eXe's milestones and features.
-This is probably not something applicable if you are just looking at knowing how the logic works.
-For that look at point 1. which is a generic resumablejs python client.

-resumablejs-client-umcloud.py "file path" "resumablejs server endpoint"  chunk size in bytes    max number of retries per chunk  "username of umcloud" "password of umcloud" "forceNew" "noAutoassign"
+resumable = ResumableClient('/file/to/upload.zip', 'http://server/upload/location', 524288, 10)
+Thats 500 KB chunks of 10 max retries.

+To actually start the upload, just call:

+resumable.start_upload();

+This returns the response of the whole process or 1 for failure.

 ToDo:
-1. Set this up with unit testing.
-2. Use UploadJob class for every uploads.
 3. Use variable chunk size based on network speed.